 There are various ways in which models can be used for out-of-sample forecasting in central banks.
 The simplest, but least useful, way involves allowing the model to forecast the next few quarters by itself, without any judgmental input.
 These are typically called unconditional forecasts.
 A much more sophisticated approach to forecasting, of the sort that is used in central banks and the IMF, makes use of the judgment of country experts to forecast the endogenous variables in the model for the first two quarters or so, and are called conditional forecasts.
 The basic notion is that these very short-term forecasts (or "nowcasts" as they are sometimes called) are dependent not only on the basic driving forces of the economy but also on many special factors.
 The influence of such factors is typically not included in basic macro models but is part of the knowledge base of the specialists working in such institutions.
 As a result, it is very likely that these experts can outperform any model in near-term forecasting, and in this way they can establish a good starting point for the model in forecasting over the medium term, the period when the underlying driving forces of the economy become more important than special factors.
-In the rest of this section, we provide an illustrative example of a conditional forecast to show the way in which judgmental information can be introduced into the first two or three quarters of the projection (by "tuning" the model in those quarters), following which the model is allowed to determine the forecast for the rest of the projection period.
-We also compare the results of this conditional forecast with those of an unconditional forecast, in which all the endogenous variables are determined by the model.
+In the rest of this section, we provide an illustrative example of a conditional forecast to show the way in which judgmental information can be introduced into the first two or three quarters of the projection (by "tuning" the model in those quarters), following which the model is allowed to determine the forecast for the rest of the projection period.22 We also compare the results of this conditional forecast with those of an almost-unconditional forecast (henceforward to be called the unconditional forecast), in which all the endogenous variables are determined by the model except for oil prices in U.S. dollars, which are based on the futures market for the entire projection period.
+The projection of oil prices in the conditional forecast is also based on the futures market.